christopher-jones-nz/ChristopherGame/README.md

 5. add art of character model

 # feedback
-if you have any feedback on how to improve the game, let me know
+if you have any feedback on how to improve the game, let me know please